GaelPantry

 The GaelPantry Team and other campus collaborators host three FREE DINNERS a semester available for all Saint Mary's students.

-Spring Solidarity Suppers will take place on the following Wednesdays from 5pm - 6pm in the MMC Courtyard (between Oliver Hall & the Chapel):
+Solidarity Suppers will take place on three Wednesdays in the Spring semester from 5pm - 6pm in the MMC Courtyard (between Oliver Hall & the Chapel)

 Image